MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ## May 2022

-### Goals is now Metrics
+### Goals has become Metrics
-Goals have a new name: metrics.
+Goals has a new name: Metrics.
 Use metrics to track and achieve your key business targets.

 ### \@mention someone in goal notes (Android and iOS)
 Want to get someone's attention regarding a goal's data? **\@mention** them in the note you add to the check-in!
 As you type, the app will suggest names of people in your org to save you work!